arjangupta/6dof-rpi/README.md

 - Raspberry Pi 2B
 - PCA9685 hat for the Pi
-- Robotic arm with six MG996R servos
+- Robotic arm (diymore ROT3Us) with six MG996R servos
 - Separate power supplies for the Pi and the servos

 ## Dependencies on RPi